rostools/github-intro/README.md

 The material in this workshop is designed to be presented primarily with a participatory live-"typing" approach.
-This involves an instructor doing the tasks on screen live in front of the learners, while the learners follow along using their own computers.
-Activities to support learning are interspersed throughout the workshop material, allowing participants to discuss with their neighbours or work on smaller problems for a few minutes to reinforce learning.
+This involves an instructor doing the tasks on screen live in front of the learners, while the learners follow along by doing the tasks on their own computers.
+Activities to support learning are interspersed throughout the workshop material, allowing participants to discuss with their neighbours or work on smaller problems to reinforce learning.
 All material are provided ahead of time on the workshop website for participants to refer to at any point.

 ## Workshop content

-The workshop material is found mainly in these folders on the
+The workshop material is found mainly in these folders in the repository or on the [workshop website](https://github-intro.rostools.org):
-repository:

 -   `index.Rmd`: Contains the overview of the workshop.
-This is the landing page for the website.
+This is the landing page of the website.
 -   `preamble/` folder: Contains the files necessary for use before the workshop, for instance the syllabus, schedule, and pre-workshop tasks.